Pothos v4 is now available! 🎉Check out the full migration guide here

-Pothos GraphQL
+Pothos

-Dataloader Plugin
+Dataloader plugin

 This plugin makes it easy to add fields and types that are loaded through a dataloader.